ad2476/extremalyst/README.md

 Find local extrema of surfaces in 3-space using gradient ascent/descent.

+Note: If you encounter a bug or any unexpected behaviour, please raise an issue so that it may be addressed.

 ### Installation Guide:
 Clone the git repo, run with `python main.py`.
 ###### Mac OS X: